netobserv/network-observability-operator/README.md

 #### To run the eBPF agent

-What matters is the version of the Linux kernel.
+What matters is the version of the Linux kernel: 4.18 or more is supported.
+Earlier versions are not tested.

-TODO: precisions
-Other than that, there are no known restrictions (yet?) on the Kubernetes version.
+Other than that, there are no known restrictions yet on the Kubernetes version.

 #### To use IPFIX exports

-OpenShift 4.10 or above, or upstream OVN-Kubernetes [TODO: upstream version?] are recommended, as the operator will configure OVS for you.
+OpenShift 4.10 or above, or upstream OVN-Kubernetes, are recommended, as the operator will configure OVS for you.
 Else, you need to configure it manually.

 For OpenShift 4.8 or 4.9: